12 Easy Ways To Deal With A Nitpicking Boss

 Believe Your Gut While Dealing With A Nitpicking Boss

-Show this to your supervisor and also the results to tell your instinct was right.
+Show your boss the good results to prove your instincts were right.

 10. You Can Involve Human Resources To Deal With It